signal-kite/articles/check-list-for-landing-page.md

 _Cover photo by <a href="https://unsplash.com/es/@introspectivedsgn?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Erik Mclean</a> on <a href="https://unsplash.com/photos/sxiSod0tyYQ?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>_

 Before you launch your landing page, take time to check all these things.
-Some of them look pretty minor and unsignificant but can impact the effect your LP will have and it's not only about amount your visitors.
+Some of them look pretty minor and insignificant but can impact the effect your LP will have and it's not only about the amount your visitors.
 The landing page should:

 - have nice, catchy design and graphics
 - have clear, catchy text
-- make people do something (so called CTA, or call to action)
+- make people do something (so-called CTA, or call to action)
 - make people bookmark the website (to come to it later if they are not interested in it now)
 - be good for search systems (SEO).

-We split all these things to check into groups by topic but keep in mind, some of them can be part of other group.
+We split all these things to check into groups by topic but keep in mind, some of them can be part of another group.

 ## Design

 ### 1. Graphics
 Do not use free graphics like Undraw or Absurd illustrations.
-Not only they are very overused (what makes your website looking as thousands of others) but they are often misleading, distracting, and taste-less.
+Not only they are very overused (what makes your website looks like thousands of others) but they are often misleading and distracting.

 [Unsplash](https://unsplash.com/) is a great source of free photos.
-Bu be careful with using them because many photos have already been used thousand times what makes your website look amateurish.
+But be careful with using them because many photos have already been used a thousand times which makes your website look amateurish.

 You can hire a freelance photographer or illustrator, for example here: [https://www.freelancer.com/](https://www.freelancer.com/).
 We found this resource pretty affordable and the results satisfying.

 Another source of great free illustrations (that are actually not free) is [Adobe Stock](https://stock.adobe.com/).
-The trick is to use their free trial that allows you to download 10 free resources.
+The trick is to use their free trial which allows you to download 10 free resources.
 Be careful though, not all of them are great (for example, we found "seamless patterns" not seamless at all).

 A couple of other sources of free graphics: